Crescendi/Neutrinos/README.md

 # Neutrinos
 Some thoughts...

 Strawberry shake, BLT, Lindt -
 Mozart, Verdi, Liszt, Rahmanyinov -
 Hawaii, Florance, Jerusalem

+It's a change from the desktop